tomdamelio/tomdamelio.github.io/content/publication/faster-might-not-be-better/index.md

 ---
-title: "\t Faster might not be better: "
+title: "\t Faster might not be better: pictures may not elicit a stronger unconscious priming effect than words when modulated by semantic similarity"
-subtitle: pictures may not elicit a stronger unconscious priming effect than words when modulated by semantic similarity
+subtitle: ""
 publication_types:
   - "2"
 authors: